 Trailers designed to be pulled by an ATV are generally about half the weight of trailers designed to pull behind a car.
 Even the smallest ATV haulers/ utility trailers exceed the rated towing capacity of some of the smaller ATVs.

-Trailer construction, and number of axles
+Trailer Construction and Number of Axles

 ATV haulers are typically made out of steel or aluminum.